What will we discuss in Therapy?

 What if I can't afford it?

 Talk to me.
 I offer a sliding scale.

 How do I schedule appointments?

 Start by calling (360) 800-9400 for a free initial consult and to schedule an intake session.
-From there scheduling will take place online through the HIPAA-compliant telehealth platform I use, Sessions Health.
+From there scheduling will take place online through the HIPAA-compliant telehealth platform I use, CarePatron.
 I will get your email address to send you a link from which you will set up an account.
-There is no need to download any application; it is all online.
+There is a helpful application you can download as well as access online.
 You can also sign up for Headway to use your insurance: headway.co/providers/madeleine-cushman.
 This will allow you to book directly with me as well.